2-li-na/Luftfeuchtigkeit-Messen-mit-Push-Notification/README.md

 ## Configuration

 - Set the NTP time offset to match your local time zone.
 For CET (Central European Time), the offset is set to +1 hour.
-- Adjust the air quality thresholds to suit your requirements.